mrjvs/pretendo-dev-test/README.md

    - `Register an account` -- If you need a PNID to test with, run this step
    - `Connect a 3DS` -- Need to connect 3DS hardware to this stack, run this step
    - `Connect a WiiU` -- Need to connect WiiU hardware to this stack, run this step

-## Todos
-- Add hardcoded certificate for mitmproxy - have a script to regenerate it
-- Add followup: `Connect a 3DS`
-  - Have instructions on how to use the patches
-  - Have instructions on how to connect to mitmproxy
-  - Precompiled patches for 3DS, using hardcoded cert.
-Have a script to recompile
-- Add followup: `Connect a WiiU`
-  - Have instructions on how to use the patches
-  - Have instructions on how to connect to mitmproxy
-  - Precompiled patches for WiiU, using hardcoded cert.
-Have a script to recompile
-- Add followup: `Register an account`
-  - Make a script to create an account
-- Script: Database seeding - add a bunch of seed data for testing purposes

 ---